karllhughes/learn/_posts/2020-12-19-startup-blog-ideas.md

 - Interview a professor, recent graduate, or someone who just retired from your industry.
 - Interview speakers or sponsors at a conference.
 - Ask a question or conduct a poll on [Twitter](https://twitter.com/) and share the results.
-- Do a survey with Survey Monkey (or [one of these other tools](https://draft.dev/learn/survey-tools)) among your community members.
+- Do a survey with Survey Monkey (or similar survey tool) among your community members.
 - Get experts to offer a tip and do a round-up of their recommendations.
 - Feature guest posts from industry experts.